 Ad-hoc backups are initiated in the Policies tab.
 See section 4.2.6.

-When you configure a N2WS server, its time zone is set (see section 2.3).
-All time values in the N2WS’ management application are in the time zone of the N2WS server.
+When you configure an N2WS server, its time zone is set (see section 2.3).
+In the N2WS management application, all time values are in the time zone of the N2WS server.

 Important: Even when you are backing up instances that are in different time zones, the scheduled backup time is always according to the N2WS server’s local time.

 In N2WS’ database, times are saved in UTC time zone (Greenwich).
 So, if, at a later stage, you start a new N2WS server instance, configure it to a different time zone, and use the same CPM data volume as before, it will still perform backup at the same times as before.